 About jennifer Schulz

-Jennifer is an AmSAT certified teacher and a graduate of the Alexander Training Institute of Los Angeles.
-She holds her Masters of Fine Arts in Acting from the University of South Carolina and her Bachelor of Arts in Theatre from Penn State.
+Before becoming an AT teacher, Jenifer was an actor based out of New York.
+She is a graduate of the Alexander Training Institute of Los Angeles, holds a Masters of Fine Arts in Acting from the University of South Carolina, and a Bachelor of Arts in Theatre from Penn State.